MwangiSamN/Kazi_List/README.md

-# Kazi_List is simply similar to C
+# Kazi_List is simply similar to Craiglist
-raiglist